Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Introduction

 \section{Introduction}

-The ultimate goal of mechanistic interpretability~\citep{olah2018building,olah2020zoom} is to reverse-engineer neural networks, moving from observing their behavior to understanding their internal algorithms.
-A dominant approach, exemplified by Sparse Autoencoders (SAEs)~\citep{huben2023sparse,ramaswamy2023overlooked,yeh2020completeness}, decomposes a model's internal activations into a dictionary of learned features.
-This technique has been widely applied in both vision~\citep{zhang2018visual,stevens2025sparse,lim2024sparse,olson2025probing} and natural language~\citep{shu2025survey,huben2023sparse}, providing a powerful observational lens.
-However, this paradigm remains fundamentally correlational; it provides a list of a model's computational parts but lacks the instruments needed to actively probe how these parts causally interact to produce the model's behavior.
+The ultimate goal of mechanistic interpretability~\cite{olah2018building,olah2020zoom} is to reverse-engineer neural networks, shifting from observing their behavior to understanding the internal algorithms they implement.
+A dominant line of work uses Sparse Autoencoders (SAEs)~\cite{huben2023sparse,ramaswamy2023overlooked,yeh2020completeness} to decompose a model’s activations into a dictionary of learned features.
+This approach has been widely applied in both vision~\cite{zhang2018visual,stevens2025sparse,lim2024sparse,olson2025probing} and language~\cite{shu2025survey,huben2023sparse}, providing a powerful lens for passive feature discovery.

-The primary barrier to a causal science of interpretability is the lack of semantically grounded and disentangled features.
-The dominant paradigm for analyzing SAEs requires subjective, post-hoc inspection of latent tokens and their corresponding activation maps~\citep{gao2024scaling,paulo2025sparse,marks2024enhancing,harle2025measuring}.
-While one can perform interventions on these learned features, their ambiguous and potentially entangled nature makes it difficult to isolate specific causal factors.
-This ambiguity undermines the scientific rigor of resulting causal claims, preventing the formation of reliable, falsifiable hypotheses.
-Other attempts to enforce conceptual alignment also fall short.
-Concept Bottleneck Models~\citep{koh2020concept}, for instance, while powerful for final layer analysis, impose a restrictive low-dimensional bottleneck that is often unsuitable for preserving the rich, high-dimensional information present in intermediate layers.
-Meanwhile, concept embeddings~\citep{espinosa2022concept,espinosa2023learning}, lacking direct supervision on their values and spatial locations, suffer from semantic drift and fail to disentangle from background features, once again precluding the clean interventions required for rigorous causal probing.